Best Restaurants in the Cotswolds

 As you leave the village to continue touring this spectacular region, you might catch a glimpse of one of Alsace's famous white storks, many of which are bred in the stork sanctuary on the outer edge of Eguisheim.

-One of the prettiest towns in France, this charming, medieval village in the heart of the famous Bordeaux wine region was awarded UNESCO World Heritage Status in 1999.
+One of the prettiest villages in France, this charming, medieval town in the heart of the famous Bordeaux wine region was awarded UNESCO World Heritage Status in 1999.
 Surrounded by vineyards and home to world-famous wineries, this is the perfect place to explore and enjoy tasting some of the finest wines in the world.

 Weave your way through the narrow passages that criss-cross the village, admiring historical buildings and monuments.
 Pay a visit to the Eglise Monolithe de Saint- Émilion; sitting in the highest part of the village and carved out of the rock, the church was built by Benedictine monks in the 11th and 12th Centuries and is home to a maze of catacombs.
 The impressive bell tower offers magnificent views over the town and surrounding vines from the top.